surajnair04/SCRIPTS_Normalization/readme.txt

 1- Converting some letters that are not in the original Pashto and Farsi scripts to their Pashto cognates 2- Normalizing the orthography by resolving the cases where two or more letters are used interchangeably (in an inconsistent manner)
 3- (1) and (2) can be overwritten by using the letters_to_keep parameter.
+4- In the case of Kazakh:
+ --- Arabic letters are always transliterated into Cyrillic.
+ --- Latin letters are transliterated when keep_romanized_text is set to False.
+ --- Latin homoglyphs are transliterated if the text has at least one Cyrillic character that belongs to the Kazakh script.
+ --- Kazakh extended Cyrillic letters are not transliterated into regular Cyrillic.